-The MS in Accounting Program at Siena prepares students for careers in the public accounting profession.
-The program is intended to be a one year full time commitment consisting of eight three-credit required classes and two three-credit electives.
-The program is designed to address the 150-hour educational requirement for certification in New York and other states.
-The M.S. curriculum emphasizes ethical responsibilities, leadership skills, critical thinking, and oral and written communications.
+The Master of Science in Accounting at Siena prepares students for careers in the public accounting profession.
+The program is a one year full time program consisting of eight three credit hour required classes and two 3 credit hour electives.
+The program fulfills the 150 hr. education requirements for certification in New York and other states.
+The curriculum stresses ethical responsibilities, leadership, critical thinking, as well as quantitative skills.
+Oral and written communication are emphasized.